Ja Morant accused of making threatening statement to Memphis mall guard

 The woman and a group of 9-10 people, including Morant, were asked to leave the property by a security guard.
 That’s when an unknown person in the group allegedly pushed a guard in the head and the two took an “aggressive fighting stance.”

-At that point Morant said, “Let me find out what time he get off,” the report stated.
+At that point, Morant said, “Let me find out what time he gets off,” the report stated.
 The guard filed a police report because he felt threatened by the alleged comment and physical contact.

 The group left and no injuries were reported.